brunourb/wildfly-10-domain-config/README.md

 ![alt text](https://raw.githubusercontent.com/marcoslop/wildfly-10-domain-config/master/images/infinispan_started.png "Infinispan connected")

-If you see this is that everything is going well :-)
+If you see this is because everything is going well :-)

 If we get the message from slave we should see that it´s empty: